Q: What are the benefits of membership?

 Q: I want to have a beekeeper come to talk to my class/group – how to I arrange for this?

-A: Feel free to contact PBA through our contact page to arrange for a speaker for your group.
+A: Feel free to contact PBA to arrange for a speaker for your group.
 Speakers often can bring a “demonstration hive” with live bees (sealed, so no bees escape).
 Please note we have a limited number of speakers that volunteer their time, so we may not be able to accommodate your request depending on time or location.
 Typically, the club is inundated with requests around the Great American Teach-in and Earth Day, so get your request in early.